-Although the Forest Service claims that, “The landscape is much the same as when the Nez Perce Indians and other early travelers crossed the area,” the area has been significantly changed by large forest fires in 1996, 2000, 2005, and 2007.
+Although the Forest Service claims that, “The landscape is much the same as when the Nez Perce Indians and other early travelers crossed the area,” the area has been significantly changed by large forest fires in 1996, 2000, 2005 and 2007.
 In fact, these fires have destroyed huge swaths of forest, leaving only dead trees and fireweed in their wake.
-In my opinion, the Forest Service have overstated the benefits of these fires and needs to strike a balance between natural fire progression and common sense.
+In my opinion, the Forest Service has overstated the benefits of these fires and needs to strike a balance between natural fire progression and common sense.

 After seeing all the destroyed forests along the Magruder Corridor, I am convinced that climate change has already reached the tipping point for Idaho’s forests.
 It will take a while, but most of our forests are going to be destroyed by fire because the temperatures today are too warm for the existing forest ecosystem.
 Simply put, the Forests Service can no longer stop the burning cycle but only slow it a bit.
-In August, it was 95 degrees in Grangeville, Moscow, Kellogg, and Coeur d’Alene.
-When I lived in Moscow in the mid-80s, it never got close to those temperatures.
+In August, it was 95 degrees in Grangeville, Moscow, Kellogg and Coeur d’Alene.
+When I lived in Moscow in the mid-1980s, it never got close to those temperatures.

 Peakbagger Points of Interest

 The remainder of this article focuses on spots along the road that are of interest to peakbaggers.
-Elk City, Idaho, is the last place you may be able to pick up supplies and current information on conditions.
-I recommend stopping at the Elk City Forest Service Ranger Station to get the latest updates, especially if there are active fires.
+Elk City, Idaho is the last place you may be able to pick up supplies and current information on conditions.
+I recommend stopping at the Elk City Forest Service Ranger Station to get the latest updates especially if there are active fires.
 The staff was friendly and helpful when we visited.

-(1.8) North Soda Creek Road FST-1172.
+(1.8) North Soda Creek Road/FST-1172

-(5.2) Trapper Creek North Road, FS-9560.
+(5.2) Trapper Creek North Road/FS-9560.
 This road leads north and provides access to a large swath of the Clearwater Mountains.

-(7.5) Trapper Creek Crossing.
+(7.5) Trapper Creek Crossing

-(8.1) Divide Trail #502.
+(8.1) Divide Trail/FST-502

 The road becomes progressively rougher from this point on.

-(38.3) Sabe Vista Point, elevation 7476 feet.
+(38.3) Sabe Vista Point (7,476 feet).
 A short road leads from FS-468 to the viewpoint.
 Dry camping is possible here.

-(44.0) Salamander Creek/Slide Creek Pass, elevation 7382 feet.
+(44.0) Salamander Creek/Slide Creek Pass (7,382 feet)

-(45.9) The site of the former Salmon Mountain Ranger Station, which was established in 1911.
+(45.9) The site of the former Salmon Mountain Ranger Station which was established in 1911.

-(52.6) Trailhead for the Magruder Mountain Trail, FST-007, elevation 6552 feet.
-This trailhead has limited off-the-road parking.
+(52.6) Trailhead for the Magruder Mountain Trail/FST-007 (6,552 feet).
+This trailhead has limited off-road parking.